ryanklee/LLM-Workflow-Director/docs/workflow_configuration.md

 transitions:
   - from: Project Initialization
     to: Requirements Gathering
-    condition: All initial setup tasks completed
+    condition: "'project_directory' in state and state['project_directory']"
   - from: Requirements Gathering
     to: Domain Modeling
+    condition: "'requirements_documented' in state and state['requirements_documented']"
 ```

 The WorkflowDirector will evaluate these conditions when determining if a transition is allowed.
+The condition is a Python expression that has access to the current `state` dictionary.
 If a stage is marked as completed, transitions from that stage will be allowed regardless of the condition.

+Note: Be cautious when writing condition expressions, as they are evaluated using Python's `eval()` function.
+Ensure that only trusted input is used in these expressions.

 ## Best Practices